-In terms of improvement, the Panel recommends that the University of Bahrain should:
+In terms of improvement, the Panel recommends that the UoB should:

 - 1. Introduce a risk register, which includes the risks related to the quality of the programme, its delivery and academic standards, and ensure that such a register is regularly updated, and the identified risks are effectively dealt with. - 2.
-Develop separate PILOs for each track (Process Systems, and Oil and Gas), taking into consideration the differences between these tracks. - 3.
-Include more biological training for students, particularly in the areas of biological reactor design, wastewater treatment, and/or fermented food manufacturing. - 4.
-Add the 'Process Safety' (CHENG465) course to the compulsory courses and ensure that all students are introduced to safety engineering, including Hazard and Operability Analysis (HAZOP). - 5.
-Review the delivery of English communication skills of students, and their leadership and managerial skills throughout the programme with the aim of improving these soft skills, in addition to increasing students' access to practical sessions to further enhance their practical skills.
+Add the 'Process Safety' (CHENG465) course to the compulsory courses and ensure that all students are introduced to safety engineering, including Hazard and Operability Analysis (HAZOP). - 3.
+Review the delivery of English communication skills of students, and their leadership and managerial skills throughout the programme with the aim of improving these soft skills, in addition to increasing student's access to practical sessions to further enhance their practical skills. - 4.
+Review the course syllabi and update the textbook and reference sections with recent book editions.

-- 6. Review the course syllabi and update the textbook and reference sections with recent book editions. - 7.
-Develop a research plan that is aligned with the college strategic goals, mission, and vision; devise a clear procedure to ensure that quality scientific research is carried out by faculty members; and set a plan to encourage faculty to apply for promotion. - 8.
-Urgently expedite the implementation of the Departments' plan to recruit faculty members at the Department of Chemical Engineering. - 9.
-Monitor the staff turnover and ensure the retention of highly qualified academic staff members. - 10.
-Develop and expedite the implementation of a plan for the acquisition of sufficient modernized equipment. - 11.
-Expedite the implementation of a plan for addressing building maintenance, particularly of the Air Condition system, and provide more suitable toilets for the special needs. - 12.
-Ensure that generated reports of the utilization of laboratories, e-learning and e-resources are used to inform decision making. - 13.
-Urgently develop and implement a plan to recruit more laboratory technicians and staff to assist with the administrative work at the Department. - 14.
-Revise the policies and regulations related to external moderation to include clear criteria for the appointment and approval of external moderators. - 15.
-Ensure that internal and external moderations are done for all course assessments and encourage both the internal and external moderators to add their written feedback on the moderation forms. - 16.
-Review the two courses of the capstone projects with the aim of merging them to produce a formal design project course that covers technical, economic, and environmental requirements in-line with international standards. - 17.
+- 5. Develop a research plan that is aligned with the college strategic goals, mission, and vision; devise a clear procedure to ensure that quality scientific research is carried out by faculty members; and set a plan to encourage faculty to apply for promotion. - 6.
+Urgently expedite the implementation of the Departments' plan to recruit faculty members at the Department of Chemical Engineering. - 7.
+Monitor the staff turnover and ensure the retention of highly qualified academic staff members. - 8.
+Develop and expedite the implementation of a plan for the acquisition of sufficient modernized equipment. - 9.
+Expedite the implementation of a plan for addressing building maintenance, particularly of the Air Condition system, and provide more suitable toilets for the special needs. - 10.
+Ensure that generated reports of the utilization of laboratories, e-learning and e-resources are used to inform decision making. - 11.
+Urgently develop and implement a plan to recruit more laboratory technicians and staff to assist with the administrative work at the Department and provide students with the needed support. - 12.
+Revise the policies and regulations related to external moderation to include clear criteria for the appointment and approval of external moderators. - 13.
+Ensure that internal and external moderations are done for all course assessments and encourage both the internal and external moderators to add their written feedback on the moderation forms. - 14.
+Review the two courses of the capstone projects with the aim of merging them to produce a formal design project course that covers technical, economic, and environmental requirements in-line with international standards. - 15.
 Ensure that the work required from students in the capstone projects is reviewed and coordinated to ensure that Student Outcomes (SO2 'an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors' and SO4 'an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts') are being emphasised.

-- 18. Monitor the student failure rate and the number of students withdraw or exit with the new Diploma qualification with the aim to understand the root cause of the lower student outcome. - 19.
-Conduct more detailed market analysis on a regular basis using other tools in addition to surveys such as interviews and published statistics to ensure that the programme meets the labour market needs.
+- 16. Monitor the student failure rate and the number of students withdraw or exit with the new Diploma qualification with the aim to understand the root cause of the lower student outcome. - 17.
+Conduct more detailed market analysis on a regular basis using other tools in addition to surveys such as interviews and published statistics to ensure that the PICENG programme meets the labour market needs.